-- (4) During 2016, restricted stock units held by non-employee directors of the Company vested.
+- (4) During 2017, restricted stock units held by non-employee directors of the Company vested.
 These restricted stock units were settled by issuing to each non-employee director shares in the amount due to the director upon vesting, less the portion required to satisfy the estimated income tax liability based on the published stock price at the close of market on the settlement date or the next trading day, which the Company issued to the non-employee director in cash.
 The amounts shown in this column for each non-employee director represents this cash. - (5) Messrs.
 Roberts and Shaw have served as directors of the Company since September 2015, Messrs.
-Norton and Rosenman have served as directors of the Company since July 2013, and Dr. Plutzky has served as a director of the Company since May 2013.
-Mr. Sriskandarajah served as a director of the Company from September 2015 to January 2017. - (6) Since October 2015, the Audit Committee has consisted of Messrs.
+Norton and Rosenman have served as directors of the Company since July 2013, Dr. Plutzky has served as a director of the Company since May 2013, and Mr. King has served as a director of the Company since May 2017.
+Mr. Sriskandarajah served as a director of the Company from September 2015 to January 2017. - (6) Mr. King has been on the Company's Board since May 24, 2017.
+Effective December 31, 2017, Mr. King was appointed to serve as the Company's interim Chief Executive Officer.
+Due to this appointment, Mr. King will not continue to participate in the Company's cash and equity compensation arrangement for non-employee directors. - (7) From October 2015 to February 2018, the Audit Committee consisted of Messrs.
 Norton, Rosenman and Shaw, with Mr. Rosenman designated as the Chairman of the Audit Committee.
+Since February 2018, the Audit Committee has consisted of Messrs.
+Norton and Rosenman and Dr. Plutzky, with Mr. Rosenman designated as the Chairman of the Audit Committee.
 From October 2015 to January 2017, the Nominating and Governance Committee consisted of Messrs.
 Norton, Roberts and Sriskandarajah, with Mr. Sriskandarajah designated as the Chairman of the Nominating and Governance Committee.
 Since January 2017, the Nominating and Governance Committee has consisted of Messrs.
-Norton acting as the Chairman of the Nominating and Governance Committee.
-Since October 2015, the Compensation Committee has consisted of Messrs.
-Roberts, Rosenman and Shaw, with Mr. Shaw designated as the Chairman of the Compensation Committee.
-Mr. Norton has served as the Chairman of the Board of Directors since September 2014.
+Norton acting as the Chairman of the Nominating and Governance Committee from January 2017 to February 2018 and designated as the Chairman of the Nominating and Governance Committee from January 2017 to February 2018 and designated as the Chairman of the Nominating and Governance Committee from January 2015 to February 1, 2018, the Compensation Committee consisted of